How we came to be

 Howdy, I'm Miranda Deaton (she/they) - the founder, designer, and seamstress of Velvet Outlaw.
 Having spent the last 10 years fighting to have a career that offered (read in a sensible banker voice) “a solid 401K and good benefits” just wasn’t meeting all of my creative needs.
 Taking everything I learned working in shelters, local government, and public defenders offices, I knew it was time for me to take a big risk on myself and I started Velvet Outlaw.

-A few things to know about me: I am a virgo sun and rising, taurus moon, an enneagram 8 💫, pet mom to 4 fur babies 🐶🐈, lover of strawberry rhubarb pie 🍓, and usually obsessively listening to one song on repeat until I’m over it 🎵.
+A few things to know about me: I am a Virgo sun, taurus moon, Libra rising, an enneagram 8 💫, pet parent to 4 fur babies 🐶🐈, lover of strawberry rhubarb pie 🍓, and usually obsessively listening to one song on repeat until I’m over it 🎵.

 I have been an artist my entire life and my creative practice has seen many mediums and renditions, but Velvet Outlaw has to be my best one yet!
 Sharing my work with y’all and being able to create a safe, queer, body-positive fashion space is a risk I'll take everyday with no regrets.